garysweaver/id/README.md

 To ensure the class was built in the version less or equal to the version of Java on the server:

-1. Change your current directory to (webapps)/WEB-INF/classes/
+* Change your current directory to (webapps)/WEB-INF/classes/
-2. Use the command:
+* Use the command:

       javap -verbose index_jsp

-3. In the first several lines of the output you will see something like:
+* In the first several lines of the output you will see something like:

       minor version: 0
       major version: 48

-Use the table below (in-part from [Réal's How To][javaclassversion]):
+Use the table below to determine the version of Java the class was actually compiled in.
+(This table is almost completely from [Réal's How To][javaclassversion].):

     major  minor Java platform version
     45       3           1.0